getify/Functional-Light-JS/ch6.md

 One of the reasons FPers so highly favor `const` and avoid reassignment is because of equational reasoning.
 Though this topic is more related to other languages than JS and goes beyond what we'll get into here, it is a valid point.
 However, I prefer the pragmatic view over the more academic one.

 For example, I've found measured use of variable reassignment can be useful in simplifying the description of intermediate states of computation.
-When a value is goes through multiple type coercions or other transformations, I don't generally want to come up with new variable names for each representation:
+When a value goes through multiple type coercions or other transformations, I don't generally want to come up with new variable names for each representation:

 ```js
 var a = "420";